kryptoin/LightningCash-R/doc/build-osx.md

 Done!
 -----
-You’ve successfully built a headless LightningCashr Core node on your Apple Silicon Mac 🎉
+You’ve successfully built a headless LightningCash-R Core node on your Apple Silicon Mac 🎉